zck/unit-test.arc/README.markdown

     Oh dear, 1 of 2 failed.
     nil

+You can run multiple suites in `run-suite`, or call `run-suites`.
+They do the same thing.

 ## Asserts

 You can use either `assert-is` or `assert-iso` for right now.
 They work the same, except on lists: `assert-is` will throw unless the two lists are the exact same, not just with the same elements.
 If you're comparing lists, always use `assert-iso`.
 Note: we can't compare hashtables with either of those.
 It's a known bug; check its [bug report](https://bitbucket.org/zck/unit-test.arc/issue/18/make-assert-iso-work-on-hashtables) for updates.